OpenOLAT/OpenOLAT/README.md

 #### 1. In Eclipse

 1. Clone OpenOlat:
-Create a repository location (https://github.com/OpenOLAT/OpenOLAT.git) and clone the repo.
+Create a repository location (`https://github.com/OpenOLAT/OpenOLAT.git`) and clone the repository.
 Right click to clone the repository into your workspace.

 2. Import OpenOlat as an Eclipse project:
 In Eclipse, use `Import -> Git -> Projects from Git (with smart import)` and import